-In a Harvard architecture, the data memory unit and the instruction memory unit are two different units.
-However, in a Princeton architecture the two memory units are combined into a single module.
-Most modern PC computer systems are Princeton, not Harvard, so the memory unit must handle all instruction and data transactions.
+In a harvard architecture, the data memory unit and the instruction memory unit are the same.
+However, in a non-Harvard architecture the two memory units are combined into a single module.
+Most modern PC computer systems are not Harvard, so the memory unit must handle all instruction and data transactions.
 This can serve as a bottleneck in the design.